wwiecek/baggr/cran-comments.md

 Previous submission of v0.6.20 failed because check times were over 10 minutes.
 I'm hoping it's much less after some updates and will work to shorten this further.

+CRAN checks and check(manual = TRUE, remote = TRUE, incoming = TRUE) started giving 503 error on several DOI URL's (even though they resolve when I check by hand) so I removed them for now.

 Test environments:

 * win-builder: devel, old release